Blyderivierpoort Dam

 Blyderivierpoort Dam is a gravity-arch dam on the Blyde River, in the lower Blyde River Canyon, near Hoedspruit in Mpumalanga, South Africa.
 It also floods the lower reaches of the Blyde's Ohrigstad River tributary.
 The dam was completed in 1974.
 The 71 m high dam wall and 22 m deep is situated 3 km from Swadini resort by road.

 Purpose

-Its key purpose is to provide a stable water supply for irrigators of the Blyde River Irrigation district and to provide additional water for mining and industry at Phalaborwa.
+Its fundamental purpose is to provide a stable water supply for irrigators of the Blyde River Irrigation district and to provide additional water for mining and industry at Phalaborwa.

 Irrigation district

 Orchards and croplands were established along the lower Blyde in the latter half of the 20th century, with 23,521 ha devoted to irrigation in 1995.

 Resettlement

-During 1965 the community that lived at the site of the proposed dam was resettled (with compensation) by the government to nearby towns including Buffelshoek, Acornhoek, Beverleyshoek and Bushbuckridge.
-Some stone walled settlements, cultural artefacts and graves are now submerged under the dam.
+During 1965, the community that lived at the site of the proposed dam was resettled (with compensation) by the government to nearby towns, including Buffelshoek, Acornhoek, Beverleyshoek and Bushbuckridge.
+Some stone-walled settlements, cultural artifacts, and graves are now submerged under the dam.